hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 !!!
 Dont

 We recommend against placing heavy UI elements in custom content as it can draw attention away from the list options and will only be visible when the menu is open.
-Consider placing them outside the list relative to the trigger for better visibility.
+Consider placing such content outside the list relative to the trigger for better visibility.

 ![Custom content enabled before the list in both Single and Multiple components](/assets/components/form/super-select/super-select-dont-visually-heavy.png =836x*)